Aneurin Bevan: MP for Ebbw Vale

 He married fellow Socialist MP Jennie Lee in 1934, after they met in London.
 Described as "more left-wing than Nye", Lee became a considerable influence on Bevan's political career.
 They were early supporters of the socialists in the Spanish Civil War, and Bevan visited the country in 1938.
 In 1936 he joined the board of the new socialist newspaper Tribune.
-His agitations for a united socialist front of all parties of the left (including the Communist Party of Great Britain) led to his brief expulsion from the Labour Party from March to November 1939 (along with Stafford Cripps, C. P. Trevelyan and three others).
+His agitations for a united socialist front of all parties of the left (including the Communist Party of Great Britain) led to his expulsion from the Labour Party from March to November 1939 (along with Stafford Cripps, C. P. Trevelyan and three others).
 Bevan and Cripps had previously been threatened with disciplinary action by the party for sharing a stage with a Communist speaker, and all party members were threatened with expulsion if they were associated with the Popular Front.
 Bevan and another expelled MP, George Strauss, appealed against the decision.
 Bevan was readmitted to the party on 20 December 1939, after agreeing "to refrain from conducting or taking part in campaigns in opposition to the declared policy of the Party".

 He strongly criticised the National Government's rearmament plans in the face of the rise of Nazi Germany, saying to the Labour conference in autumn 1937:

 If the immediate international situation is used as an excuse to get us to drop our opposition to the rearmament programme of the Government, the next phase must be that we must desist from any industrial or political action that may disturb national unity in the face of Fascist aggression.
-Along that road is endless retreat, and at the end of it a voluntary totalitarian State with ourselves erecting the barbed wire around.
+Along that road is endless retreat, and at the end of it a voluntary totalitarian state with ourselves erecting the barbed wire around.
 You cannot collaborate, you cannot accept the logic of collaboration on a first class issue like rearmament, and at the same time evade the implications of collaboration all along the line when the occasion demands it.

 His opposition to the Labour leadership's approach was partly based on his view that the leadership of the Labour Party was not demanding assurances from the Government on its foreign policy as a price for the party's support for re-armament as expressed in his speech to the Bournemouth Conference of that year: ...we should say to the country we are prepared to make whatever sacrifices are necessary, to give whatever arms are necessary to fight Fascist powers and in order to consolidate world peace...